Isachi25/Isachi25/README.md

 ### Hi there 👋 My name is Sharon Masiga

 👩💻I am a Software Engineering student at ALX-Africa, dedicated to mastering my skill set.
-Currently focusing on Javascript, I'm skilled in C, Python, SQL, HTML, and CSS.
-I love problem-solving and delving into software development.
-Exploring DevOps has broadened my technical skills.
-Check out my repositories for projects and coding adventures.
+Currently, I am in my final sprint of specializatiion as a front-end developer.
 Let's connect and grow together!

 - 🌍 I'm based in Nairobi, Kenya.
 - 🔭 I’m working on becoming a front-end developer.